Girl with rare genetic condition gets gift of service dog thanks to the kindness of strangers

 Hospital stays taught the family that a service dog could help with everyday life.

-“There are lots of charities that help people get service dogs and they’re wonderful – but the wait lists are some two years – some even longer than that,” McClaren said.
+“There are lots of charities that help people get service dogs, and they’re wonderful, but the wait lists are some two years – some even longer than that,” McClaren said.

 She said because of the way the condition manifests, they’re all about living for right now.
 No one can give them any time, but McClaren made it her mission to get Jerrica the dog so she can live every single moment to the fullest.
 She turned to GoFundMe to raise the money.